Not all Wooden Paint Sticks are Created Equal

 A Mountain of College Debt Leads a Girl to be Resourceful

-In an effort to help pay off my college debt, I’m selling the sticks to people who can appreciate the look and feel of an old-time stick, as simple as they are.
+In an effort to help pay off my college debt, I’m selling the sticks under my own brand to people who can appreciate the look and feel of an old-time stick, as simple as they are.

 They are still made of white birch and manufactured in the same veneer plant that was around when Henry was getting them back in the 1930s.
 The mill is one of the few left in this country that still produces paint sticks.